Community Economic Volunteer

 • Experience in one or more of the following areas: sales and marketing, bookkeeping, management or administration

-• Competitive candidates have proven leadership skills, will act as positive role models for young people, and work in a professional manner.
+• Competitive candidates have proven leadership skills and ability to work with adults, will act as positive role models for young people, and work in a professional manner.

 • We encourage applicants with strong Spanish language skills to apply.

 Required Language Skills